A trip to some of the most significant Roman sites in the Alentejo.Quick Details

 MISC.
 INFORMATION

-After enjoying lunch, we will reconvene and make our way to the nearby Roman city of Ammaia, a mere 15-minute journey.
-Here, we will guide you through the museum, as well as the extensive ruins scattered across the expansive site.
+After enjoying lunch, we will reconvene and make our way to the nearby Roman city of Ammaia, a 15-minute drive.
+Here, we will guide you through the museum, as well as the extensive ruins scattered across the site.
 Following the guided tour, you will have the freedom to explore at your leisure.
 At 3:00pm, we will gather once again to commence our return journey to Évora, with an estimated arrival time between 4:30-5:00pm.

 Roman Alentejo